justsml/blog/functional-javascript-with-composition.md

 ## Summary + Optimized Code

-### Part 2
+### Part 3: Focus leads to Effortless Organization

-You may have noticed something else about my code - 2 guiding principles (if not strict rules) for which I aim.
+You may have noticed something else about my code - 2 guiding principles (though not strict rules) for which I strive.

-1. Eschew nested logic - a sign you are mixing 2+ different things.
+1. Eschew nested logic - it's a sign you are mixing 2+ different things.
 It's also a sign of untestable/high dimensionality.
 2. More than 2 lines per function?
-Stop and think, or ask your nearest dev.
-Or you must be writing OpenSSL.
+Stop and think, or ask your nearest dev: "Is it really related?
+Can you test on its own?"

 Ok, I'm being a bit of a troll about the '2 line limit.'